 host.docker.internal values in the .env file might not work in all environments.
 If you encounter issues, replace host.docker.internal with your server's IP address or hostname.

-L2 consists of the following components, feel free to launch the ones specific to your needs.
+This is the recommended approach for most users.
+L2 consists of the following components - launch the ones specific to your needs.

 tip